Applying for a job check: employer checklist

 Note

-Choose an accurate ANZSCO code for the job.
-We will not give you more time to advertise a role or engage with Work and Income if you apply for a Job Check for an ANZSCO skill level 1, 2 or 3 role, but we assess it as being ANZSCO skill level 4 or 5.
+Make sure you choose an accurate ANZSCO code for the job.
+If you apply for a job check for an ANZSCO level 1, 2 or 3 job, but we assess it as being ANZSCO level 4 or 5, we may decline your application, and you will need to apply again using the correct ANZSCO code.

-You must include these details in your job advertisement.
-If the job is on the Green List or pays at least NZD$59.32 an hour (twice the February 2023 median wage rate) you do not need to advertise the job.
+If the job is on the Green List or pays at least NZD $59.32 an hour you do not need to advertise the job.

 You must advertise a job for a minimum of 14 calendar days for roles at ANZSCO skill levels 1 to 3, and for 21 calendar days for roles at ANZSCO skill levels 4 and 5.